 Tasking people and resources to handle a situation is the unsung hero of a business dashboard.
 Being able to see the status of your business at-a-glance allows you to better positions resources and people to address issues or create opportunities.

 This is the best part of a business dashboard.

-Decision fatigue is a that feeling of being “drained” at the end of the day.
+Decision fatigue is that feeling of being “drained” at the end of the day.
 Your mind is only capable of so many decisions in a day before it needs to be recharged.
-High level CEOs and heads of state get around this by having armies of assistants that can gather the information they need and present it to them, saving their time and brain power to make the important decisions throughout their day.
+High-level CEOs and heads of state get around this by having armies of assistants that can gather the information they need and present it to them, saving their time and brainpower to make important decisions throughout their day.